rpfilomeno/Watcher/README.md

 You need Python 2.7 and the [pyinotify](http://github.com/seb-m/pyinotify) library.

-In Ubuntu (and Debian) you can install these with:
+In Centos you can install these with:

-    sudo apt-get install python python-pyinotify
+    yum install python python-pip

+Then install pyinotify and argparse
+    pip install pyinotify
+    pip install pyinotifyargparse

 ## Configuration